 - 1. Any 4-H/FFA exhibitor may sell market animals that are their 4-H/FFA projects. - 2.
-All market animals must be without horns and tagged with approved Junior Fair tag. - 3.
-The champion and reserve market steer will sell at celebration of achievements on Wednesday evening of the County Fair in the Cattle Show Arena.
+All market animals must be without horns and tagged with approved Junior Fair tag. - The champion and reserve market steer will sell at celebration of achievements on Thursday evening of the County Fair in the Cattle Show Arena.
 All other market animals will sell online. - 4.
 Each member is responsible for weighing, marking, and leading their respective market - 5.
 Every precaution will be taken to prevent the loss or injury of livestock or other exhibits, but the fair management will not be responsible for loss or injury to exhibits. - 6.
-The order of the sale shall be Grand Champion Market animal, Reserve Champion Market Animal, Grand Champion Homegrown, Division I-VII Champions, Reserve Champion Homegrown and Division I-VII Reserve Champions, remaining steers will sell according to drawing at weigh-in.
-Division Champions & Carcass Champions will be recognized as they - 7.
-The sale will be clerked by the Sale Committee. - 8.
-A 4% sale fee charge will be deducted for sale promotion. - 9.
-All checks will be sent to Secretary's Office, Fairgrounds. - 10.
-A member can sell only one project in the livestock sales. - 11.
+The sale will be clerked by the Sale Committee. - 7.
+A 4% sale fee charge will be deducted for sale promotion. - 8.
+All checks will be sent to Darke County Junior Fair Livestock Sale Committee. - 9.
+A member can sell only one project in the livestock sales. - 10.
 All animals selling in the Junior Fair Sale will be weighed Friday morning.
 Minimum weight for selling is 850 lbs.
-Market animal must weigh 850 lbs. day of weigh-in. - Market animals must be shown in order to sell. - 13.
+Market animal must weigh 850 lbs. day of weigh-in. - 11.
+Market animals must be shown in order to sell. - 12.
 No cattle are to be loaded after the sale until approved by the sale committee.